ThinkRED

 RAMCAR Group of Comanies is a family-owned and managed conglomerate.
 Its most famous brands are Motolite, KFC, Tokyo Tokyo, and Mister Donut.
 Motolite is under the RAMCAR Battery Group — which, according to KFC employees, have really good incentive packages for its employees.

-It is then, the consultants’ (us) task to provide the needs of its clients (RAMCAR Food Group) — out topic: employer branding.
+It is then, the consultants’ (or our) task to provide the needs of its clients (RAMCAR Food Group) — our topic: employer branding.

 Our group, Pink Splat, had three objectives for our comm plan: (1)for RFG’s corporate visual identity; (2) for internals; and (3) for externals.